 ### Manual Logging

-For events that are not tied to a model lifecycle — such as approving a report, exporting data, or a custom business action — use `ActivityLogService::log()` directly.
+For events not tied to a model lifecycle — approving a report, exporting data, any custom business action — the package gives you three equivalent ways to write a log entry.
+Pick the one that fits your style.

 ```